fallen-icarus/cardano-loans/README.md

 ### Staking Script Support

+Supporting staking script credentials allows using any kind of custom logic to protect identities.
-Supporting staking script credentials is a major step towards enabling corporations to adopt DeFi.
+One major use case for this is enabling corporations to adopt DeFi.
 Most corporations will not be comfortable having their identities only protected by a single pubkey.
 At the very least, these corporations will prefer using multisig native scripts.
 Furthermore, there will likely be intense pressure from regulators for corporations to use at least a multisig for all DeFi activities.

 ### Endogenous Price and Interest Rate Discovery